-Anyone who is interested in becoming a rock climbing instructor should be physically fit to accomplish the tasks for various types of climbing environments.
+Anyone who is interested in becoming a rock climbing guide should be physically fit to accomplish the tasks for various types of climbing environments.
 It is not particularly useful if you have lots of experience from a long time ago and can no longer be hands on with your students or demonstrate the skills they hope to learn from you.

 To be a good rock climber and therefore a good rock climbing instructor, you should be strong in these areas:

 - Muscular strength: The ability to handle your body weight and the equipment you are working with.
 Increased strength means you can handle higher levels of force much easier.

 - Muscular endurance: Endurance allows your muscles to repeat movements or exercises over and over without getting tired.
 While you may be able to handle lots of weight when weight training, you could get tired quickly.
 Increased endurance prevents you from fatiguing quickly.

 - Flexibility: With holds and things to grab onto often far from each other, increased flexibility increases your range of motion.
 It allows you to reach more difficult spots without being injured and therefore increase your overall success in the sport.

 Rock climbing requires the use of all muscles, making it a great workout for your entire body.
 You will be tested not only with major muscle groups but also with your grip strength as well as wrist strength.
 We don’t often think about these when it comes to playing sports and being athletic, but they really do make a difference.